top of page

 & Healthcare

-Community clinic that welcomes patients of every age, race, color, ethnicity and language to help locate resources for food, shelter, health care, and prescription refills.
+CUHCC is a community clinic that welcomes patients of every age, race, color, ethnicity and language.
+They offer services on a sliding scale to patients of all income levels, and can help locate resources for food, shelter, health care, and prescription refills.

 Inclusive Therapists